Editor’s Note: This story was updated to correct that 18 out of the 20 school districts with the greatest levy reliance are in North Idaho.

 “It’s an easy commute,” Tiegs said.
 “There’s intense geographical pressure as far as teacher salaries.”

-“You can make all sorts of judgements about what’s good or not good but that’s the reality that we’re facing,” Tiegs said.
+“You can make all sorts of judgments about what’s good or not good but that’s the reality that we’re facing,” Tiegs said.

 Most of the district’s budget goes to staff pay and benefits, Tiegs said.
 But Moscow is in the unique position of not having to go to voters to renew its levy every year or two.
 Moscow voters approved an indefinite levy in 1992 and have since approved multiple increases.

 Home to the University of Idaho, Tiegs said he’s not surprised residents are willing to financially support public education.
-Lewiston, home to Lewis Clark State College, is just behind Moscow with 37.8% of its general fund budget made up of levy dollars.
+Lewiston, home to Lewis-Clark State College, is just behind Moscow; levy dollars make up 37.8% of its general fund budget.

 “There is no doubt in my mind that people in Moscow value high quality education and want what’s best for their kids and will do things to make that happen,” Tiegs said.